ryankurte/go-u2f/README.md

 This fork alters the API to simply handle multiple tokens, and to correspond better to the U2F JavaScript specification.

+The external registration structure has also been reworked to simplify persistence.

 This also includes a virtual token implementation for integration testing, see [virtualkey_test.go](virtualkey_test.go) for an example.

 ## Features